cabforum/servercert/docs/BR.md

 If a Random Value is used, the CA SHALL provide a Random Value unique to the Certificate request and SHALL not use the Random Value after the longer of

   i.
 30 days or
-  ii. if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of these Guidelines or Section 11.14.3 of the EV Guidelines).
+  ii. if the Applicant submitted the Certificate request, the time frame permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of these Guidelines or Section 11.14.3 of the EV Guidelines).

 CAs SHALL NOT perform validations using this method after June 3, 2020.
 CAs MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.